 Moist Christmas Greek honey cookies called melomakarona taste like cake but it is so much more: many delicious layers and flavor complexity that arise from different spices, orange, and delicious, sweet, gold honey.
 So simple to make but extremely flavor-compact.

-Although this recipe is based on pure olive oil like many Greek treats, honey is the star for this recipe.
-These cookies are bathed in honey syrup which makes them so soft, delightfully melting in your mouth that, in all seriousness, it is impossible to eat only one.
+Although this recipe is based on pure olive oil like many Greek treats, honey is the star.
+These cookies are soaked in honey syrup, making them soft, delightfully melting in your mouth that, in all seriousness, it is impossible to eat only one.
 No kidding!

-In the end, they are garnished with chopped walnuts.
+In the end, they are garnished with chopped walnuts and extra honey, if you want.

 The recipe's history

 Not surprisingly these cookies are an all-time favorite for Christmas in Greece.
-Along with kourabiedes (Christmas butter cookies) and diples (honey rolls), melomakarona is the traditional sweet in almost every Greek home.
+Along with kourabiedes (Christmas butter cookies), skaltsounia (Christmas stuffed cookies), and diples (honey rolls), melomakarona is the traditional treat in almost every Greek home.

 Not interested in food history?
 No problem, Jump to Recipe